1 Part Course |

 In the great majority of project financings, the greatest challenge is getting the infrastructure built and having it work to specification.
 Upon achieving success, the chances of subsequent failure are remote, save for political interference risk or macroeconomic risk.
 Accordingly, this pre-completion phase is ordinarily the period of greatest risk to both the financiers and project Sponsors.

-EPC Turnkey sessions at Redcliffe Training are conducted by a specialist with practical and academic experience and will enable you to identify the various significant risks present in the construction phase of any project.
+A specialist with practical and academic experience conducts EPC contract training.
+It will enable you to identify the various significant risks present in the construction phase of any project.

 • I liked that the instructor gave a good background and explained some project-related questions, etc. He gave many good examples and guided us through the contract at a reasonable level.